 A widely available, routine blood test can be used to check whether ALP is low.
 Patients with this condition usually have a level of ALP activity that is below the age-adjusted lower limit of normal.
-The lowest limit of normal ALP activity is higher among infants, children and adolescents than among adults.
-Patients aged between 1 and 15 years may have ALP activity that is four times as high as that found in adults.
+The lowest limit of normal ALP activity is higher among infants, children, and adolescents than among adults.
+Patients between the ages of 1 and 15 years may have ALP activity that is four times as high as that found in adults.

 Early and accurate diagnosis

-If a diagnosis of hypophosphatasia is confirmed, a doctor may prescribe medication to help manage pain in the bones, joints and muscles.
-They may also recommend individualized dental care to help maintain bone and gum health and consult an orthopedic surgeon to discuss whether surgery may be an option to help stabilize soft and weak bones.
+If a diagnosis of HPP is confirmed, a doctor may prescribe medications to help manage pain in the bones, joints, and muscles.
+Clinicians may also recommend individualized dental care to help maintain bone and gum health.
+Additionally, consultation with an orthopedic surgeon may be needed to discuss whether surgery is an option to help stabilize soft and weak bones.

 Genetic testing for ALPL gene mutation is not required to diagnose HPP, although it may be helpful for establishing less severe forms of the condition where laboratory findings have been inconclusive.
 Genetic testing may also be used to inform parents of the condition’s inheritance pattern in cases where future pregnancies are being considered.